gmarino2048/EECS-338-Final-Project/README.md

 ##### Summary of functions

-`void sort(int array[], int temp[], int low, int high)`
+`void sort(int array[], int temp[], long low, long high)`

 This function contained in `mergesort_single_process.c` is used as the main call to sort an array in ascending order using the classic mergesort algorithm.
 The way it works is by repeatedly calling the sort function recursively, and the merge function that will be discussed following this.
 The sort function will split the array in half as evenly as possible repeatably.
 Array and Temp is passed in order to get the place in memory from the `main()` method to the `merge()` method.
+Longs are passed to avoid segmentation faults.

-`void merge(int array[], int temp[], int low, int mid, int high)`
+`void merge(int array[], int temp[], long low, long mid, long high)`

 This function of the `mergesort_single_process.c` file merges the array back together after it has been split based off which value is larger.
 It does this by utilizing the array `temp[]` to store the values of `array[]` in the desired order.
 At the end of the algorithm, the updated values in `temp[]` are placed in `array[]`, and `temp[]` is emptied to ensure no overflow errors.
+Longs are passed to avoid segmentation faults.

 `int main()`

-function utilized mainly for testing purposes, provides an output, but not necessary for the project as a whole.
+Method utilized to print the times it takes to sort the array at increments i = i * 2, up to 1000000.
+The times will be compared to our multi-threaded algorithm.

 ##### Summary of Data Types